5GZORRO/smart-contract-lifecycle-manager/README.md

 ./gradlew bootRun
 ```

-I'll have to run an SCLCM application for each Corda Node deployed with the previous instructions.
+You'll have to run an SCLCM Spring application for each Corda Node deployed with the previous instructions.

 ### Helm
 The following instructions consider the Corda Nodes already deployed in Kubernetes environments through